PSEG & NYSERDA Heat Pump Rebates on Long Island: Up to $7,500 (2026)

-Every heat pump rebate available to Long Island homeowners in 2026, from PSEG to NYSERDA.
-Real numbers, stacking strategies, and what changed this year.
+Every heat pump rebate available to Long Island homeowners in 2026, from the PSEG Long Island rebate to NYSERDA EmPower+.
+Real numbers and what changed this year.

 The rebate landscape changed this year, and most people don't know it

 If you've been thinking about switching to a heat pump, 2026 is still a strong year to do it on Long Island, but the incentive picture looks different than it did last year.
 The federal 25C tax credit that gave homeowners up to $2,000 back on heat pump installations expired at the end of 2025.
 That's gone.
-But PSEG Long Island and NYSERDA both expanded their programs for 2026, and when you stack everything together, a heat pump installation can still cost thousands less than the sticker price.
+The good news is the PSEG Long Island rebate (which is how the NYS Clean Heat money is paid out here) grew for 2026, and between that, Rate Code 580, and EmPower+ for income-qualified homes, a heat pump installation can still cost thousands less than the sticker price.

 Here's every rebate and incentive available to Suffolk County homeowners right now, with real numbers and no fine print buried at the bottom.